 “The published research shows us that for advanced-stage TTTS, if no intervention is made, in more than 80 percent of cases, there is a fetal fatality, for one or both of the twins,” Dr. Bahtiyar says.

 Based on a large study published in Europe in 2004, laser fetoscopy, an in utero procedure, is shown to be the best treatment for advanced stages of TTTS.

 Luckily, Dr. Bahtiyar was familiar with the procedure.
-He performed the first-ever laser fetoscopy (called selective laser photocoagulation) in Connecticut at Yale in 2005.
+He performed the first-ever laser fetoscopy (called selective laser photocoagulation) in Connecticut at Yale New Haven Hospital in 2005.
 Since that time, the Fetal Care Center has become a referral center for the specialized surgery, treating patients throughout Connecticut, New England, and beyond.
 The Fetal Care Center is one of only about three dozen centers that offers the procedure in the U.S.

 With laser fetoscopy, Dr. Bahtiyar makes a small incision in the mother’s abdomen and inserts a tiny instrument equipped with a laser, which burns the unequal blood vessel connections to correct the imbalanced blood flow.
 He then drains the excessive amniotic fluid around the recipient twin.
 The biggest risk, Dr. Bahtiyar explains, is rupturing the amniotic sac, which could lead to premature labor.

 After speaking with Dr. Bahtiyar, Scanlon decided to move forward with the surgery, which was scheduled for two days later at Yale New Haven Hospital.
 “I really had no choice,” she says.
 “I kept saying to myself, ‘This is really happening.’
 It was weird, since the pregnancy had been going so perfectly.”